-First, if you are younger than 62, your future benefits are not actually inflation adjusted.
-They are adjusted higher than inflation — they are adjusted by wage growth.
-This is because when your primary benefit computations are made, they take your entire earnings history and wage-growth adjust it all to be in equivalent dollars to the wage base in the year you turn 62.
+First, if you are not yet collecting benefits, your future benefits are not actually inflation adjusted.
+They are adjusted higher than inflation — they are adjusted by a national average wage index.
+This is because when your primary benefit computations are made, they take your entire earnings history and wage-growth adjust it all to be in equivalent dollars to the wage base in the year you turn two years prior to when you are first eligible for benefits (which, since most people are eligible at age 62, means the year in which you turn 60).
 Just how big a difference has this made historically?
 Historically, the wage base has grown be more than 1% more than inflation.
 For example, the wage base in 1994 was $60,600.
 If that had simply gone up with inflation (measured by the CPI), it would be about $107,000 in 2021.
 However, they do not adjust it by the CPI.
 They adjust it by wage growth.
 And the Social Security wage base in 2021 is therefore $142,800.
 That’s a huge difference — compounding at over 1% more per year than inflation.
 In other words, future Social Security benefits — at least until you start actually collecting them — have historically gone up by substantially more than inflation.

 Second, if you are already collecting Social Security benefits — those benefits are also adjusted annually for inflation.
 This time, however, the adjustment is based on the CPI-W — the Consumer Price Index for Urban Wage Earners and Clerical Workers.